dlukt/srtmiddleware/README.md

 or

-Download pre-built binaries for your OS/arch from the (Github releases page)[https://github.com/dlukt/srtmiddleware/releases]
+Download pre-built binaries for your OS/arch from the [GitHub releases page](https://github.com/dlukt/srtmiddleware/releases)
 ## Running
 **The proxy MUST be running before starting the monitor.**